don-ferris/SovrIT-PTI-Platform/README.md

 No third party holds the keys or has access to your data, identity, or mesh network.
 Where your data passes through servers that are not under your control (e.g. phone calls from a mobile device), they do so in encrypted form.
 ### 2. Autonomous Functional Resiliency
 The system is _self-healing_.
 Continuous uptime monitoring is tethered to automated recovery pipelines that detect service degradation and trigger immediate **atomic rebuilds**.
 This ensures that the infrastructure maintains its own integrity without requiring manual intervention for routine failures.
-### 3. Global High Availability & Failover Redundancy
+### 3. Geo-Distributed High Availability (HA)
 SovrIT utilizes a geographically distant VPS Ghost Mirror to provide Ultra High Availability.
-Through automatic failover orchestration, critical services and data remain accessible even during local power outages, ISP failures, or catastrophic physical events like fire or theft.
+Through a Netbird-based overlay and real-time state synchronization via Syncthing, critical services fail over automatically to the VPS if a home-site outage is detected.
+The VPS verifies the outage by confirming its own public internet connectivity while home nodes remain unreachable, ensuring continuity even during total local power or ISP failures.
 ### 4. Invisible & Active Security
 Security is integrated into the user flow via biometrics (**WebAuthn**) and self-auditing,  proactive defense by SovrIT NetSentinel- a dedicated security-focused Small Language Model (SLM) that monitors system logs and NetAlertX heartbeats to identify and autonomously remediate complex threats.
 ### 5. Sovereign Voice/AI Assistance